TLDR

 Write this last, position it first.

-Cover: program type (family childcare home or center-based), proposed location and neighborhood, target licensed capacity by age group, projected opening date, and your funding ask if relevant.
+Cover program type (family childcare home or center-based), proposed location, target licensed capacity by age group, projected opening date, and any funding ask.

-The executive summary tells a reviewer whether you understand your market and your constraints.
-A plan that says “we will enroll 75 children” without connecting that to licensed capacity math, ratio rules, and square footage raises immediate questions.
+Reviewers use the executive summary to determine whether you understand your capacity ceiling and your market.
+A plan that claims 75 children without connecting that number to licensed capacity math, ratio rules, and usable square footage raises immediate questions about whether the operator has done the analysis.

 Section 2: Market analysis

 Use verifiable data.
-Your state or county CCR&R can provide child population data, licensed capacity totals for your area, and sometimes subsidized enrollment figures.
+Your state or county CCR&R can provide child population figures, licensed capacity totals for your area, and sometimes subsidized enrollment data.

-What lenders and licensing consultants look for: the gap between existing licensed capacity and the child population in your target area, CCDF eligibility rates in your zip codes (higher subsidy eligibility means a larger addressable market if you accept subsidy), and evidence of demand — waitlists at existing centers, conversations with families, employer-sponsored childcare interest in the area.
+Lenders and licensing consultants want to see the gap between existing licensed capacity and the child population in your target area.
+CCDF eligibility rates in your zip codes are worth including too: higher eligibility means a larger addressable market if you accept subsidy.
+Waitlists at existing centers or documented conversations with employers about childcare interest both count as concrete demand evidence.

-If you are in the market analysis phase and thinking through how administration software factors into your startup costs, PebbleDesk’s Starter plan is $29/month for centers up to 20 children — designed for programs in their first year.
-Start your free trial →
+If you are in the market analysis phase and thinking through how administration software factors into your startup costs, PebbleDesk’s Home plan is $29/month for programs up to 15 children, Center Starter is $99/month for licensed centers up to 50 active children, and Center Pro is $149/month for centers up to 100 active children, month-to-month, no setup fee.
+The 1-month free trial requires a credit card, and PebbleDesk emails you 3 days before the trial ends.
+Start your 1-month free trial ->

 Section 3: Program description

 Describe the age groups you will serve, your hours, your curriculum model, and your planned staff qualifications.
-Be specific about age groups because they drive both your ratio requirements and your tuition rate structure — infant care requires more staff per child and typically commands higher tuition than preschool-age care.
+Age groups matter because they drive both ratio requirements and tuition rate structure.
+Infant care requires more staff per child and typically commands higher tuition than preschool care.

-If you plan to serve infants, calculate your infant room labor cost explicitly.
-At a 1:4 ratio, a 12-infant room requires three staff.
-At a 1:8 preschool ratio, a 24-child room requires three staff.
-The labor intensity is twice as high in the infant room at the same staff count.
+If you plan to serve infants, calculate the labor cost explicitly.
+A 12-infant room at a 1:4 ratio requires three staff.
+A 24-child preschool room at 1:8 also requires three staff.
+The infant room carries twice the labor cost for the same headcount.

 Section 4: Operations plan

-This section demonstrates that you know how the program will actually run: enrollment procedures, daily schedule, staff scheduling at different enrollment levels, attendance tracking, and subsidy billing workflow.
+Document how the program will actually run: enrollment procedures, daily schedule, staff scheduling at different occupancy levels, attendance tracking, and subsidy billing.

 Section 5: Compliance plan

-Document: your licensing timeline (application submission date, expected inspection date, anticipated approval date), your ratio compliance approach for each age group you serve, the specific subsidy agency you will bill and the attendance documentation format they require, and your inspection readiness checklist.
+Document your licensing timeline (application submission, expected inspection, anticipated approval), your ratio compliance approach for each age group, the specific subsidy agency you will bill and the attendance documentation format they require, and your inspection readiness checklist.

-Licensing delays are the most common reason new centers open three to five months later than planned.
-A compliance plan that acknowledges the timeline risk and includes contingencies is more credible than a plan that assumes approval on the first application.
+Licensing delays push new center openings three to five months past the projected date.
+A plan that acknowledges this risk and includes contingencies is more credible than one that assumes first-application approval.

 Section 6: Financial projections